Mount Hutton (New Zealand): Description

 Mount Hutton is the highest peak in the Liebig Range of the Southern Alps, and is situated in the Canterbury Region of the South Island.
 This peak is located 20. km east of Aoraki / Mount Cook on the eastern boundary of Aoraki / Mount Cook National Park.
 Precipitation runoff from the mountain's north and west slopes drains to the Murchison River, whereas the south and east slopes drain into the headwaters of the Cass River.
 Topographic relief is significant as the summit rises 1740. m above the Murchison Valley in four kilometres.
 The nearest higher peak is Mount Hamilton, seven kilometres to the northwest.
-The first ascent of the summit was made in January 1914 by Otto Frind and Conrad Kain.
+The first ascent of the summit was made in January 1914 by Otto Friend and Conrad Kain.
 This mountain was named by mountaineer Guy Mannering to honour Frederick Hutton (1836–1905), the New Zealand scientist, geological explorer, co-founder of the New Zealand Alpine Club, and curator of the Canterbury Museum.